BUPT-GAMMA/PathRAG/README.md

 print(rag.query(question, param=QueryParam(mode="hybrid")))
 ```
 ##### Quick Start with models from different sources
-- You can use the model from huggingface, ollama, modelscope, local and vllm
+- You can use the model from huggingface, ollama, modelscope, local and vllm.
-- You can quickly experience this project in the `rag_test.py` file
+- You can quickly experience this project in the `rag_test.py` file.
-- Select your model source—— hf / vllm / ollama / ms / local
+- Select your model source—— hf / vllm / ollama / ms / local.
 - Prepare your llm_model，embedding_model and  retrieval document "your data file" .
-- Use the following Python snippet in the `rag_test.py` file to use models from different sources
+- Use the following Python snippet in the `rag_test.py` file to use models from different sources.
+- Detailed examples can be referred to `examples.txt`.

 ```Python
 import os